Skip to main content

 In all correspondence with the requester, the trust’s response will include details of this right of external appeal.

 The information commissioner is a regulator, not an ombudsman.
-They will make an assessment as to whether or not the provisions of the act have been compiled with.
+They will make an assessment whether the provisions of the act have been compiled with.

 If a case is appealed to the information commissioner, the commissioner may require information to be provided by the trust in order to consider the appeal.
 Usually this will be the information that has been requested as well as the reasons for withholding it and any other relevant information.
 In the case of a qualified exemption, the explanation will need to cover how the public interest test has been applied.
 Such notices are called information notices and will specify the information required and the deadline for providing it.